jjjj12212/Archipelago-BanjoTooie/README.md

 - Empty Honeycombs are scattered throughout Archipelago games (YAML Option)
 - Pause Menu -> Totals acts like a in-game Tracker for check locations
 - Pause Menu will display total items collected in your game + Multi-world
-- Skippable Tower of Terror
+- Skippable Tower of Tragedy
 - Victory condition when you defeat HAG1
 - Cheato Pages are scattered throughout Archipelago games
 - Glowbos are scattered throughout Archipelago games and activates magic automatically